The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Southeast Asia: Sandy Ferguson of Asia Desk.

 The Hall of Opium, in Chiang Sean, about an hour’s drive from Chiang Rai, is a world-class museum that every visitor to the Golden Triangle should see.
 There are no samples given after the tour, but you will come away with an in-depth understanding of the 5,000-year history of the drug and its significant impact on Thailand, China, and the rest of the region.

-In Chiang Mai, we can arrange for you to have a private, full-day walking tour of the old town with Becky Weldon Sithiwong, or “Khun Becky,” the first curator of the acclaimed Rai Mae Fah Luang Museum and a walking encyclopedia of Thai, Lanna, and Lao culture and languages.
+In Chiang Mai, Sandy can arrange for you to have a private, full-day walking tour of the old town with Becky Weldon Sithiwong, or “Khun Becky,” the first curator of the acclaimed Rai Mae Fah Luang Museum and a walking encyclopedia of Thai, Lanna, and Lao culture and languages.
 She has a master’s degree in museology from Amsterdam’s Reinwardt Academy, has worked for CARE and USAID, and opened Chiang Rai’s first guesthouse and art gallery.
-A day with Khun Becky can only be arranged by Asia Desk as part of a full trip, and is a day you’ll never forget.

 Do a spa experience in Thailand, even if it is just a foot massage at a corner stall.
 Thai spas are some of the world’s best at pampering, and you can really go all-out at some hotel spas and easily spend the whole day relaxing, steaming, and being wrapped, rubbed, and massaged.
 Just beware the traditional Thai massage, as the result can be painful and leave you not feeling well.